General Use of Computers at SSA

 Please respect others and do not take calls in the Lab or use cell phones in the surrounding hallways.
 Conversations can disrupt both those in the Lab and the nearby offices.
 If you receive a phone call please retreat to the stairwell or go upstairs.
 You will find that the reception is much better as well.

 Notes on Security

 Keep in mind that the Computer Lab and East Corridor Cubicles are a shared, public space and take others into consideration.
-Do not treat the cubicles at the east end of the basement (or the lab) as your personal office.
-Clean up your workspace and remove any garbage or paper when you are done with your work.
-Leaving paper, food and general waste behind is rude to your fellow students and can also invite insects and rodents into the lab spaces.
-We have no wish to 'police' the labs and the IT staff understands that there are deadlines and difficulties with using shared computers.
+Do not treat the cubicles at the east end of the basement (or the Lab) as your personal office.
+Please clean up your workspace and remove any garbage or paper when you are done with your work.
+Leaving paper, food, and general waste behind is not only rude to your fellow students but this can also invite insects and rodents into the Lab spaces.
+We have no wish to 'police' the Labs and the IT staff understands that there are deadlines and difficulties with using shared computers.
 Please help us to maintain the best experience for everyone.